 One of the largest unexpected travel costs can happen when your travel plans are disrupted.
 Some airlines will pay a portion of your expenses, when the reason for delay is within their control.
 But you're often on your own when there's bad weather or when you're flying a budget airline.
 If your credit card has trip delay coverage, then you can have your expenses reimbursed.

-For example, the Citi PremierSM Card offers $500 in coverage per traveler per trip for delays of at least 12 hours.
-Coverage can include meals, lodging, ground transportation and personal necessities such as toiletries.
-Coverage is valid when you are delayed by a common carrier; your passport, money or other documents are stolen; or you aren't able to board because of overbooking.
+For example, coverage is valid when you are delayed by a common carrier; your passport, money or other documents are stolen; or you aren't able to board because of overbooking.
 This kind of coverage can also help when there's a delay due to bad weather, a natural disaster, a strike, a quarantine or hijacking.

 Trip Cancellation and Interruption Coverage

 There's no way to know when some strange or tragic event will cause you to cancel your trip, or return home immediately from a trip you're already taking.
 Thankfully, trip cancellation and interruption coverage can reimburse you for non-refundable expenses.
 Coverage varies depending on the card, but it can apply to cancellations and interruptions caused by things like illness, death of the traveler or family member, severe weather or natural disasters.
-Credit cards that offer this protection include the Citi PremierSM Card and the Chase Sapphire Preferred® Card.
+Credit cards that offer this protection include the Chase Sapphire Preferred® and The Platinum Card® from American Express.
 This coverage is also available on the Barclaycard Arrival Plus® World Elite Mastercard® and the Luxury Card™ Mastercard® Titanium Card™.

 Baggage Delay Insurance